WWE Judgment Day (2007): Main event matches

 The next match was Edge versus Batista for the World Heavyweight Championship.
 Batista controlled most of the match and performed a spinebuster on Edge.
 Edge, however, pinned Batista with a schoolboy, retaining the title.

-Montel Vontavious Porter as United States Champion.
+Montel Vontavious Porter as SmackDown!'s United States Champion.

 The seventh match was a two out of three falls match for the WWE United States Championship between champion Chris Benoit and Montel Vontavious Porter (MVP).
 MVP gained the first pinfall by pinning Benoit after executing a Playmaker.
-MVP gained the second fall and won the match after pinning Benoit with an Inside Cradle (This was Chris Benoit's last pay-per-view match).
+MVP gained the second fall and won the match after pinning Benoit with an Inside Cradle.

 Next was the main event, which saw John Cena defend the WWE Championship against The Great Khali.
 Khali attacked Cena early in the match, but Cena countered and gained the advantage.
 Cena performed a diving legdrop bulldog and followed it up by putting Khali in the STFU.
 Cena forced Khali to submit to the hold, but Khali's foot was under the rope, meaning Cena should have broken the hold.
 The referee, however, did not see this and declared Cena the winner.
 Cena retained the WWE Championship and gained possession of the belt, which Khali had (kayfabe) stolen prior to the event.